Light-induced trion-exciton competition revealed by ultrafast photoemission

-We fit this model to data at three fluences to extract the two rates for each case \cite{methods} (Fig.~\ref{fig:3}C-D).
-Panel C compares the experimentally integrated QPF intensity \cite{methods} (black) with the fitted total quasiparticle population, $n_T(t)+n_X(t)$ (gray), demonstrating excellent agreement.
-The individual trion and exciton populations ($n_T$, $n_X$) are shown in purple and green, respectively, with their relative contributions displayed in panel D (the corresponding $n_e(t)$ and $n_h(t)$ are shown in fig.~\ref{fig:s_electron_holes_numbers}).
-Notably, the trion-to-exciton ratio depends strongly on fluence.
-While trions dominate at late times ($t \gtrsim 2000$~fs) for all fluences, excitons dominate at early times for high fluence -- reaching a maximum share of 61\% at $t=400$~fs -- but remain a minority at intermediate (up to 40\%) and low fluence (25\%).
-This behavior is consistent with competing linear and quadratic processes: linear processes dominate at low fluence, whereas quadratic processes become increasingly important at high fluence.
-Importantly, the model is not supplied \textit{a priori} with fluence information; all fits use identical initial conditions, and the different $X/T$ ratios arise solely from the measured QPF dynamics, namely, the relation between rise time and decay time, as well as the different decay rates.
+We fit this model to data at three fluences to extract the two rates for each case (End Matter).
+Fig.~\ref{fig:3}(d) compares the experimental QPF intensity (black) with the fitted total quasiparticle population, $n_T(t)+n_X(t)$ (gray), demonstrating excellent agreement.
+The fit further disentangles the individual trion and exciton populations, revealing a strong fluence dependence of their ratios.
+While trions dominate at late times ($t > 2000$~fs) across all fluences, excitons dominate at early times at high fluence but remain a minority at intermediate and low fluences.
+This behavior is consistent with the predicted linear and quadratic fluence dependences of the two channels.

-The fitted rates yield $\alpha_{\mathrm{1p}}^{-1}=180$–$450$~fs (shorter at lower fluence) and $\alpha_{\mathrm{2p}}^{-1}=360$–$830$~fs (longer at lower fluence; full table \ref{tab:rate_eq}).
-As the electron density $n_e$ decreases, both quasiparticle formation channels slow.
-Because two-particle processes additionally depend on the depleting hole density $n_h$, they decelerate more rapidly.
-Consequently, trions dominate at late times regardless of fluence, as both their decay and exciton formation become increasingly suppressed, with a small exciton population persisting as the trions' decay product.
-Finally, we emphasize that excitons alone are insufficient to capture the observed dynamics, particularly the fluence-dependent decay timescales (see SM and fig.~\ref{fig:s_only_excitons}).
+The fitted rates are summarized in Table~\ref{tab:rate_eq}.
+Notably, both effective rates decrease systematically with increasing fluence, slowing by a factor of 2-4 over the order-of-magnitude fluence range.
+The common direction and comparable magnitude of these trends point to a shared origin, which we attribute to screening of Coulomb interactions.
+The rates in Eq.~\eqref{rate_eq} are thus understood as effective constants at a given excitation density.
+Beyond this overall slowdown, the dynamics within each fluence follow the predicted density dependence: as $n_e$ decreases with time, both formation channels decelerate, but the two-particle processes, additionally dependent on the depleting hole density $n_h$, decelerate more rapidly.
+Trions therfore dominate at late times, as both their decay and exciton formation become increasingly suppressed, with a small exciton population persisting as a decay product of the trions.
+This is further supported by the asymptotic behavior of the rate-equation solution, which follows a power law with $n_X\propto t^{-2}$ and $n_T\propto t^{-1}$ (see SM).